 Charlotte Alimony Lawyer

-North Carolina Alimony Laws
+Guidance on North Carolina Spousal Support Laws

-Alimony is often a major source of disagreement, confusion, and animosity when spouses split up.
-Who is eligible for alimony?
-At what amount and for long?
-Alimony, also called spousal support, is the financial support that the higher-earning spouse pays a dependent spouse for living expenses.
 It is generally based on the idea that the dependent spouse earns less and is thereby less able to maintain the accustomed standard of living enjoyed during the marriage.
 It may also be influenced by issues of sexual misconduct on the part of the spouses during the marriage.

 Need help with alimony?
-Contact us at (704) 659-0007 today.
+Contact us online or call at (704) 659-0007 to speak with our Charlotte spousal support lawyer today.

 How Is Alimony Determined in North Carolina?